emo-bon/hackathon2022/handson_instructions.md

 For each of these 2 software, you will find a folder, within which is a [Common Workflow Language]( https://www.commonwl.org/) `.cwl` file and its corresponding [YAML](https://en.wikipedia.org/wiki/YAML)`.yml` file.

-Finally, the `hack_wf.cwl` and its `.yml` file describe the 2-step workflow that we will run invoking `fastp` and `SeqPrep`.
+Finally, in the top-level directory you will find the `hack_wf.cwl` and its `.yml` file which describe a 2-step workflow that we will run invoking `fastp` and `SeqPrep`.